line-em/book-blog-ts/src/content/books/2023/19_JustOutOfJupitersReach.md

 ---
 title: "Just Out of Jupiter's Reach"
-author: "Nnedi Okorafor"
+author: 'Nnedi Okorafor'
-year: "2023"
+year: '2023'
-month: "October"
+month: 'October'
 score: 2.5
-image: "./images/books23/jupiter.jpg"
+image: './images/books23/jupiter.jpg'
-genre: ["Science Fiction", "Space", "Short Stories", "Novella", "Black Author"]
+genre: ['Science Fiction', 'Space', 'Short Stories', 'Novella', 'Black Author']
 ---

 This was a short story I choose to read from **The Far Reaches** story collection, which has several stories from authors such as James S. A. Corey from The Expanse 😀.
 I picked up a few to sprinkle in between longer books, and this was the first one I choose!